BorisOften/UIKit-Notes/Basics/UIscrollView.md

 This view fills out the scrollview thats it, we can then design and add other views to the content view

-## ScrollView with dynamic height with Example
+## ScrollView with dynamic height

-Rather than using a view with a fixed height, we could use a stack view inside the scroll view.
+Rather than using a view with a fixed height, we could use a stack view or a view without a fixed height.
+For the stackview, we just add a stackView inside the scroll view.
+For a normal view, we just have to make sure every constraint is connecting from contentView.TopAnchor to contentView.BottomAnchor.
+So, there should be a view that has it's topanchor
-This will make the srcollview dynamic and then we can just add other views in the stack view
+This will make the scrollview dynamic and then we can just add other views in the stack view

+# Example - StackView

 ```swift
 import UIKit